akcyp/discord-wat-schedule-bot/README.md

 ## How it works?

-Every morning, the bot checks the WAT schedule and displays a message on a special channel.
+Every evening, the bot checks the WAT schedule and displays a message on a special channel.
 If the day is free from classes, the bot deletes the previous message.